rajeshvkothari/oom/Internal/NEW_GIN_README.md

 		argoServerNamespace=gin
         ```

-	    Note : If ORAN servers have not been created, then keep ricServerIP, nonrtricServerIP and tickServerIP values as is.
-Otherwise add private IP of ricServer, nonrtricServer and tickServer(created in Pre Deployment Steps').
+	    Note : If ORAN servers have not been created, then keep ricServerIP, ginServerIP values as is.
+Otherwise add private IP of ricServer, ginServerIP(created in Pre Deployment Steps').

 	  - Copy following files: